 References the "Aged" program under AABD.
-AABD(A) clients are identified with a category designator of 01.
-AABD(A) clients who receive only medical benefits are identified by a category designator of 91.
+AABD(A) customers are identified with a category designator of 01.
+AABD(A) customers who receive only medical benefits are identified by a category designator of 91.

 References the "Blind" program under AABD.
-AABD(B) clients are identified with a category designator of 02.
-AABD(B) clients who receive only medical benefits are identified by a category designator of 92.
+AABD(B) customers are identified with a category designator of 02.
+AABD(B) customers who receive only medical benefits are identified by a category designator of 92.

 References the "Disabled" program under AABD.
-AABD(D) clients are identified with a category designator of 03.
-AABD(D) clients who receive only medical benefits are identified by a category designator of 93.
+AABD(D) customers are identified with a category designator of 03.
+AABD(D) customers who receive only medical benefits are identified by a category designator of 93.

 A man who signed a statement saying he is the father of a child, but for whom a legal relationship to the child has not been established.
 (For TANF purposes, this man is considered a parent).